New Zealand 2 Week South Island Road Trip - A Local’s Guide

 This campsite is conveniently located in central Queenstown.
 Ensure to book in advance over the busy summer period and be aware that freedom camping is extremely restricted in the Queenstown area.

-Overlooking the garden, lake and mountains, this apartment is conveniently located on Frankton Road, with easy access to both central Queenstown and beyond.
-There’s also a walking track that runs along the front of the property that takes you all the way into town.
+Overlooking the lake and mountains, these studios with shared facilities are conveniently located just off Frankton Road, with easy access to both central Queenstown and beyond.
+It's also close to the walking track that runs along the lakefront all the way into town.

 This luxurious hotel features designer rooms with views across the lake, private hot tubs and one of the best restaurants in Queenstown, Nest.